zagortenay333/cronomix/README.md

         <td valign="top"><code>tracker_id:string</code></td>
         <td>
-            Used to identify a task when starting/stopping the time-tracker via the command-line.<br>
+            Used to identify a task when starting/stopping the time-tracker via the dbus cli or using pomodoro.<br>
             Multiple tasks can have the same tracker_id.
         </td>
     </tr>